abhishek-7-singh/sumo-traffic/README.md

-# 🚦 Smart Traffic Signal Control System
+# 🚦 Optimization of traffic using Machine Learning [SUMO, MACHINE LEARNING]
 ## Author: Abhishek Singh
 ## Vellore Institute of Technology, Chennai
 ## Note: For Security reasons,and Github Revoking the Firebase Auth key, I have not provided the code for pushing the data to Firebase, but I will show the implemented part here below.